DevMountain/DevMtn-Node-Introduction/README.md

 }
 ```

+Take note that `"1234"` is a string a not a number.
+Values will always be stored on req.query as strings.

 ## Contributions
 If you see a problem or a typo, please fork, make the necessary changes, and create a pull request so we can review your changes and merge them into the master repo and branch.